 When we go to Scripture for the answer, the prominent example of a person making a deal with God is Genesis 18, when Abraham pleads with God in effort to save the city of Sodom and Gomorrah.

-I have read some teachers that essentially say, If it’s good enough for Abe, it’s good enough for me.
+I have heard some teachers that essentially say, If it’s good enough for Abe, it’s good enough for me.
 Meaning, there are teachers who will say, Yes, it’s okay to make deals with God.
 Abraham has modeled it for us, and since good ol’ Abe is in the “Hebrews Hall of Fame” (Chapter 11) we should follow his example.
-You don’t have to look too far to find a Bible teacher who will tell you what you want to hear.

 It was only by God’s grace that He allowed Lot and his family to flee Sodom and Gomorrah before He set it ablaze.
 I would even go as far to argue that Lot and his family were not counted righteous, at least not by their deeds.
 Notice God didn’t spare the city on their behalf!
 Additionally, Lot’s wife disobeyed and was turned to a pillar of salt on her way out, and not long after that Lot’s daughters got their father drunk and slept with him (Gen. 19:32).
 Even Abraham was not counted righteous by his works (Rom.
 4:22 cf. Gen. 15:6).
 So the argument that would encourage us to blindly imitate the many actions of our Old Testament heroes must be scrutinized.